Wedding customs by country: Wedding gifts

 The purpose of inviting guests is to have them witness a couple's marriage ceremony and vows and to share in their joy and celebration.
 Gifts for the wedding couple are optional, although most guests attempt to give at least a token gift of their best wishes.
 Some couples and families feel that in return for the expense they put into entertaining and feeding their guests, the guests should pay them with similarly expensive gifts or cash.
 Others believe this is contrary to proper etiquette.
 Sometimes there is a special wedding gift table at the wedding for gifts and cards.

 The couple often registers for gifts at a store well in advance of their wedding.
-This allows them to create a list of household items, usually including china, silverware and crystalware, linens or other fabrics, pots and pans, etc. The wedding-list practice started in the US and Canada in the 1920s when a bride and a groom did not live together and a bridal registry was a way of helping young couples to set up their home.
+This allows them to create a list of household items, usually including china, silverware and crystalware, linens or other fabrics, pots and pans, etc. The wedding-list practice started in the US in the 1920s when a bride and a groom did not live together and a bridal registry was a way of helping young couples to set up their home.
 Registries are intended to aid guests in selecting gifts the newlyweds truly want, and the service is sufficiently profitable that most retailers, from luxury shops to discount stores, offer the opportunity.
 Registry information should, according to etiquette, be provided only to guests upon direct request, and never included in the invitation.
 Some couples additionally or instead register with services that enable money gifts intended to fund items such as a honeymoon, home purchase or college fund.
 Some find bridal registries inappropriate as they contravene traditional notions behind gifts, such as that all gifts are optional and delightful surprises personally chosen by the giver, and that registries lead to a type of price-based competition, as the couple knows the cost of each gift.
 Traditionally, weddings were considered a personal event and inviting people to the wedding who are not known to at least one member of the couple well enough to be able to choose an appropriate gift was considered inappropriate, and registries should therefore be unnecessary.
 Whether considered appropriate or not, others believe that weddings are opportunities to extract funds or specific gifts from as many people as possible, and that even an invitation carries an expectation of monetary reward rather than merely congratulations.

 Letters of thanks for any gift are traditionally sent promptly after the gift's receipt.
 Tradition allows wedding gifts to be sent up to a year after the wedding date.
 Thanks should be sent as soon as possible, preferably within two weeks.